daniel-eder-gh/clustering-based-relative-valuation/README.md

 If you use this code or methodology, please cite:
 Daniel Eder (2024).
 A Modern Approach to Equities Investing: Clustering-Based Relative Valuation.
 Bachelor Thesis, WU Vienna.

+For a copy of my thesis, mail danieleder21@gmail.com